Janaka-Steph/react-native-gdk-module/CONTRIBUTING.md

 ```sh
 yarn test
 ```
-To edit the Objective-C files, open `example/ios/GdkModuleTurbocompatExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-gdk-module-turbocompat`.
+To edit the Objective-C files, open `example/ios/GdkModuleExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-gdk-module`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativegdkmoduleturbocompat` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativegdkmodule` under `Android`.
 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: